 Aboriginal Employee Network

-The Aboriginal Employee Network is a new employee resource group developed by and for Suncor employees wanting to play a part in advancing Aboriginal inclusion at Suncor, and creating a safe and supportive workplace culture for Aboriginal employees.
-Over 100 people joined the network when it was launched in the summer of 2015, and membership continues to grow steadily.
-The network is structured around four focus areas being advanced by small work teams called circles.
-Each circle has five to eight members from across Suncor’s business, who meet regularly to develop programs and initiatives in support of four key objectives:
+The Aboriginal Employee Network is an employee resource group developed by and for Suncor employees wanting to play a part in advancing Aboriginal inclusion and creating a safe and supportive workplace culture for Aboriginal employees.
+Approximately 400 people joined the network since its launch in the summer of 2015, and membership continues to grow steadily.
+The network is structured around four focus areas being advanced by small work teams called Circles.
+Each Circle has five to eight members from across Suncor’s business, who meet regularly to develop programs and initiatives in support of four key objectives:

 - Aboriginal Community Circle: build a community of support for Aboriginal employees at Suncor

-- Aboriginal Advisory Circle: create a way for Aboriginal employees to advise Suncor on how the company works with Aboriginal people
+- Aboriginal Advisory Circle: create a way for Aboriginal employees to advise Suncor on how the company works with Aboriginal Peoples

 - Aboriginal Awareness Circle: to increase awareness and understanding within Suncor of Aboriginal experiences

 While not a program targeted specifically at Aboriginal inclusion, we have introduced the concept of unconscious bias to our leaders.
 We began offering an unconscious bias course to our mid and senior level leaders in 2016.
 In addition, conversations aimed at mitigating bias are embedded in key people programs:

 Identifying and addressing unconscious bias is foundational to changing the way we think and act.
 Leader education and ongoing application of learnings will assist in mitigating bias in our talent management processes to provide fair access to opportunities and rewards.
 Our belief is that this training, coupled with Aboriginal Awareness training for all employees, will lead to a more diverse and inclusive workforce.